-More women are people pleasers then men.
+More women are people pleasers than men are.
 We love to support, help and be there when others need us.
 It makes us feel good.
-We are there for our families, friends, and colleagues and sometimes have very little energy left over for ourselves.
+We're there for our families, friends, and colleagues and sometimes have very little energy left over for ourselves.

 The trouble is you can’t please everyone all the time.
 You end up feeling pulled in every direction and exhausted.

 People Pleasing: The Downfall of Female Leaders

 One quality people need from us as leaders are consistency.
 I once had a manager who was a pleaser.
 She was always cheering us on and supporting and praising until she wasn’t.
 More and more often, she would get angry and belligerent and yell at us.
 I resigned.
 I told her if you're going to be a jerk- at least be a jerk all the time; then at least we know what to expect.

 People need consistency in relationships, especially from their leaders.
 Without it, we feel unsettled and insecure.

 Is it easier to be consistent if you are a people pleaser?
 Or, is it easier to be consistent if you're more disciplined, rule bound, inflexible or stern in your ways?

 If you are a pleaser, you can be inconsistent because your values revolve around helping others.
 We can’t control the level or timing of that help so we'll often feel torn and unable to consistently support others.

 If you are more disciplined and rule bound, your helping parameters will be more clear to others.

 Taken further, if you're positive and helpful versus negative or difficult, people rely on you more often.
 Whereas with difficult people, others just learn to steer clear.
 Studies show difficult people get better shifts, they work with better people, and they get to do the better jobs.